Waterproof Eyeliner for Waterline: The Ultimate Guide

 2. Look Away for Comfort: A common trick for reducing blinking and watering is to look in the opposite direction of where you are applying the liner.
 For example, when lining your lower waterline, look upwards.

-3. Use Short, Gentle Strokes: Instead of trying to draw one continuous line, apply your waterproof eyeliner for waterline using multiple short, soft, sketching motions.
+3. Use Short, Gentle Strokes: Instead of trying to draw one continuous line, apply your waterproof eyeliner for the waterline using multiple short, soft, sketching motions.
 This allows for more control and a gentler application, preventing irritation.
 Start from the outer corner and work your way inward, or vice versa, whatever feels most comfortable.

 4. Apply in Thin Layers: For optimal staying power and color payoff, build up the intensity in two or three thin layers rather than one heavy swipe.
 This allows each layer to set slightly, making the final result more resistant to smudging and fading.